top of page

 Creativity is fluid.
 It sits just below the skin.
 It simmers and perks while not brewed before its time.

-It's spontaneous and cognitive; it's deliberate, yet emotional.
-But mostly, it's unexpected and unanticipated.
+It's spontaneous and cognitive, deliberate yet emotional, and, most of all, unexpected and unanticipated.

 Why?
-Why not!
-We are all creative in many ways; Maybe no one's watching.
-Maybe someone is watching over us.
+Why not?
+We are all creative in many ways.
+Maybe no one's watching, or maybe someone is watching over us.

 Addendum: